Skelly0/Publicia/documentation/Publicia Documentation.md

 - `/rename_document`: Rename a document
   - **Parameters**: `current_name`, `new_name`

-- `/list_files`: List all files in Publicia's knowledge base
-  - **Parameters**: `file_type` (Documents, Images, Lorebooks, or All), `search_term` (optional)
-  - Shows available files that can be retrieved directly.
-  - Categorizes results by file type with helpful prefixes.
-  - Includes search functionality to find specific files.

 - `/retrieve_file`: Retrieve a file from Publicia's storage
   - **Parameters**: `file_name` (Name of the file), `file_type` (Document or Lorebook)
   - Downloads the requested file as a Discord attachment.
   - Uses smart matching to find files (case-insensitive, extension handling).
-  - Works in conjunction with `/list_files` to discover available files.
 - `/add_info`: Add text directly to knowledge base **(Admin Only)**
   - **Parameters**: `name` (document name), `content` (document content)
 - `/remove_doc`: Remove a document **(Admin Only)**